Skip to main content

 This homemade playdough recipe is easy to make

-In addition to Play-Doh you can purchase in a store, there are a lot of homemade playdough recipes floating around because the modeling substance isn’t just fun.
-It is great for toddlers, preschoolers, and kindergarteners because squeezing and making things with playdough works the fine motor muscles in those little developing fingers and hands.
+In addition to the Play-Doh you can purchase in a store, there are many homemade playdough recipes floating around because the modeling substance isn’t just fun but educational, too.
+Playdough is great for toddlers, preschoolers, and kindergarteners because squeezing and making things with it works the fine motor muscles in those little developing fingers and hands.
 Playdough also stimulates creativity and has been shown to have a calming effect on children.

 So, if parents and caregivers want to make their own playdough instead of always having to buy more when the colors get mixed or dried out because someone forgot to put the lid on tightly, it’s pretty simple.
 Most playdough recipes have the same ingredients with a couple of tweaks here and there.